 Advice about Coronavirus

 This page is open for all employees on any device.
-Last updated 12:04 on Tuesday 31st March.
+Last updated at 08:42 on Thursday 28th May (update to symptoms advice from the Government).

-The Q&As are updated at least once every day - please do take a look if you're seeking specific information.
+The Q&As are updated frequently - please do take a look if you're seeking specific information.
 Thank you.

-If you'd like to ask questions that aren't covered by the content on this page, please post these in our Coronavirus Yammer Group.
+If you'd like to ask questions that aren't covered by the content on these pages, please post these in our Coronavirus Yammer Group.
 Our Coronavirus guidance and common questions can be found on this page, including how to log potential cases with MSS and Croner Advice Service and information regarding sick pay.

 Amey's statement on the Coronavirus